Western Caribbean zone: Independence

-Spain had maintained a formal claim to the whole Caribbean coast of Central America since the sixteenth century, though it was not always able to enforce it.
+Spain had maintained a formal claim to the whole Caribbean coast of Central America since the 16th century, though it was not always able to enforce it.
 When the Central American countries attained their independence in the aftermath of the Mexican War of Independence, they claimed the region as part of their respective national territories.

 Great Britain claimed a protectorate status over the Miskitu, aided by their relatively dense settlement in Belize.
 Because of the insecure nature of the borders, Costa Rica, Panama, Nicaragua and Honduras all had to seek international adjudication to determine their Atlantic boundaries.
 In the aftermath, Britain lost its claim to coastal Nicaragua, but retained British Honduras.

 Although the British legacy was largely lost politically, the coastal regions kept some unique cultural characteristics.
 The population retained close cultural ties to the British West Indies, especially Jamaica, from which many of the people originally derived.
 The English language and Anglican Church were prominent along with Spanish and Catholic identities.
 Protestant missionaries, such as the Moravians in Nicaragua, were also active in the area.
-This identity as English speakers would be reinforced with the North American transportation and fruit producing concerns entered the region in the later nineteenth century.
+This identity as English speakers would be reinforced with the North American transportation and fruit producing concerns entered the region in the later 19th century.